 Open Secrets.org - Major clearinghouse of information on current lobbying efforts by major US corporations with a database of facts searchable by top PACs and lobbyists, major contributors by amounts, individual legislator and party affiliation and

 other related criteria, including news headlines and expert analysis.

-MAPLight.org - Easy-to-read graphs and information create a detailed picture that illustrates money's influence over elected officials, including campaign contributions, voting records, and which special interest groups are bankrolling efforts to pass, or defeat, current legislation.
+MAPLight.org - Easy-to-read graphs and information create a detailed picture that illustrates money's influence over elected officials, including campaign contributions, voting records, and special interest groups bankrolling efforts to pass, or defeat, current legislation.